moebiussurfing/ofxAddonTemplateCustomApp/README.md

 ![Alt text](/screenshot.JPG?raw=true "MoebiusSurfing")

 ## Features
 - can have some app modes  (2 by default).
 So it can have multiple behaviour modes.
-(Edit/use).
+(Edit/Use).
 - active mode: handles key and mouse listeners to (enable or avoid) feed to your addon.
-- can set active or inactive mode to the addon, to enable adjust/control or just using "like is"
+- can set Active or inactive mode to the addon, to enable Edit the addon from your ofApp or just Use "like it is".
-- can enable help toggle to display info: shortcuts, usage...
-Need to customize by you.
+- can enable Help toggle to display info: shortcuts, usage...
+(Need to be implemented by you.)
-- can enable a debug mode to debug stuff.
-Need to customize by you.
+- can enable a Debug Mode to debug/print stuff.
+(Need to be implemented by you.)
 - all this settings are stored and recalled when app closes and next session opens.
-- auto save timer to aurtosave control settings.
+- auto save timer to autosave control settings.
+- it includes the typical snippets to get and filter ofParameterGroup callbacks.

 ## Usage
 - copy the folder '/ofxAddonTemplate'.